Jobbers.io vs Freelancer.com: Platform Features Compared

 Jobbers.io Vs Freelancer.com Platform Features Compared

-Freelancer.com is one of the oldest and largest freelance marketplaces in the world — over 80 million registered users, 24 million projects posted, 3,000+ skill categories, listed on the Australian Securities Exchange, and operating since 2009.
-It is a giant of the industry built on the competitive bidding model.
+Freelancer.com is one of the oldest and largest freelance marketplaces in the world — according to Freelancer’s own January 2026 investor communications, the platform connects more than 85 million registered users across roughly 140–247 countries and territories, with over 25 million projects and contests posted to date.
+Listed on the Australian Securities Exchange (ASX: FLN) and operating since 2009, it is a giant of the industry built on the competitive bidding model.

 Jobbers.io is a commission-free freelance marketplace generating approximately 300,000 daily visits, operating internationally via jobbers.io and in Morocco via jobbers.ma.
-It charges 0% commission on both freelancer earnings and client payments.
+It charges 0% commission on both freelancer earnings and client payments; freelancers use a paid Connects system to submit proposals.

 The platforms share the same fundamental purpose — connecting freelancers with clients who need work done — but differ on nearly every structural dimension: commission, bidding model, fee complexity, payment protection, membership requirements, and the overall cost of doing business as a freelancer.
-This comparison covers all of it.
+This comparison covers all of it, with every figure sourced and dated so you can verify it yourself.

 Disclaimer: This article is produced by the editorial team at jobbers.io.
 While we have made every effort to present accurate, verified information about both platforms, readers should be aware of this affiliation.
-All Freelancer.com data is sourced from official Freelancer.com documentation, third-party reviews, and reputable analyses.
-Platform features, pricing, and policies are subject to change.
-Always verify current details directly with each platform.
+All Freelancer.com data is sourced from official Freelancer.com documentation, ASX/investor filings, and reputable third-party analyses, with direct links provided below.
+Platform features, pricing, and policies are subject to change at any time — always verify current details directly with each platform before making a decision.

 Commission: 0% vs. 10%